Find a school by entering your ZIP further down this page or simply keep reading.

 Conclusion

-Normally, high school students usually study math, English, science and history, not nail care, skin care, makeup and hair styling.
-This doesn’t mean that you can’t though, and you shouldn’t let that stop you from pursuing your dreams.
-By all means, become a jack-of-all-trades in the beauty industry!
+High school students usually study math, English, science, and history, not nail care, skincare, makeup and hair styling.
+This doesn’t mean that you can’t, though; you shouldn’t let that stop you from pursuing your dreams.
+So, by all means, become a jack-of-all-trades in the beauty industry!

-If you’re motivated enough it’s possible to begin a cosmetology program while still in high school by learning about topics you’re interested in and getting the hours you need for an eventual license.
-Search schools to see if there’s one with a program you like and get started!
+If you’re motivated enough, you can begin a cosmetology program while still in high school by learning about topics you’re interested in and getting the hours you need for an eventual license.
+So search schools to see if there’s one with a program you like and get started!